adinef/backBook/README.md

 ### Details

 This project is using Spring Framework libraries for simplicity.
 The database used in the system is MongoDB.
 The whole system is currently under early-stage development.
-Please feel free to overlook it and come back anytime for more updates.
+Please feel free to overlook it and come back anytime for more updates :)

 #### Update #1
 We've just started with front-end side of the project.
 The link is in the description, in the title section.